 Massimo Cattaneo is currently completing his PhD in Spanish and Ethnomusicology in NUI Galway (co-supervised by the University of Limerick).
 He is a recipient of the NUI Galway Doctoral Fellowship.
 Massimo’s research focusses on the introduction of flute in flamenco and its effects on identity and on notions of purity and authenticity.
 A former participant of the Access Music Project, Galway, he has qualifications in music theory, piano and vocals.
 From 2010 to 2014, Massimo wrote, presented and produced The Spinning World, a world music radio programme for Flirt FM.
 He has also worked in music production with Improvised Music Company.
 Massimo plays Irish traditional flute, flamenco guitar and bass.
+Massimo was a participant in the Journal of Music/Galway City Council Music Writer Mentoring Scheme.

 In his second article for the Galway City and County Music Writer Mentoring Scheme, Massimo Cattaneo reviews a performance by harper Úna Monaghan with singer Pauline Scanlon at the Galway Jazz Festival.